bitmotive/vagrant-tools/README.md

 ### scripts/el6_vagrant_configuration.sh

-Run this on a Centos6.5/6.6 minimal VM image to prepare the machine for packaging as a Vagrant box.

-This script will update system software, create the vagrant user, and install VirtualBox guest additions.
+This script will prepare a Centos 6.5/6.6 VM image in VirtualBox for packaging as a Vagrant box.
+It will update system software, create the vagrant user, and install the VirtualBox guest additions.
 Proper installation of the guest additions is vital for being able to mount shared folders later.

 ### scripts/package_vagrantbox.sh